ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### PLAYER PROFILE AND CHARACTERISTICS TESTS

 Blood Bowl players are a hardy breed.
 Powerfully built, athletic and agile individuals of all known races, they take to the pitch seeking glory, wealth and lasting fame for themselves and their team.
-They play on in spite of all but the most serious of injury – indeed, it must be noted that often even death isn’t a career ending event, more an… inconvenience!
+They play on in spite of all but the most serious of injury – indeed, it must be noted that often even death isn't a career ending event, more an… inconvenience!

 ### PLAYER PROFILE